Human Resource Development

 【Education and training】

-1. Specialized training
+1. Selective training

 2. Stratified training